The Beginner's Dilemma

 Quick Comparison Table

-Here's how all seven best trading platforms for beginners stack up across the criteria that actually matter when you're starting out.
+Here's how all five best trading platforms for beginners stack up across the criteria that actually matter when you're starting out.
 I've highlighted ChartingLens since it's my top pick, but look at the full picture before deciding.

 | Platform | Price | Ease of Use | Free Tier | AI Help | Practice Mode | Grows With You |